Othryades/Online-store-Angular-Node-Js/README.md

 # My Store

-My Store is a simple store using last Angular and Node Js.
+My Store is a simple store using Angular and Node Js.
 You can register/login, purchase a CD, save it in cart and pay.

 ## Features